egranata/aria/docs/CONTRIBUTING.md

 *   **Coding Style:** Please try to match the existing coding style.
 For Rust code, we use `rustfmt` (which is run automatically by the pre-commit hooks if you install them).
 For Aria code, please observe the style in surrounding files.
 *   **Add Tests:** If you are adding a new feature or fixing a bug, please add a corresponding test case to the `tests/` directory.
 This is crucial for maintaining the quality of the project.
 *   **Add Documentation:** If you are adding new behavior to the language or new APIs to the standard library, update the corresponding documentation.
 This is crucial to allow discoverability of your feature.
+If your change makes a substantial addition or change to the language or standard library, please also update the [CHANGELOG.md](CHANGELOG.md) file to document your changes.
+This also applies if you're fixing an interesting bug, or removing a feature.
+A maintainer can work with you to decide if a changelog note is necessary.

 ### 4. Submit a Pull Request